 FEM LNA Control: The Big Power Lever

 This is the most operationally significant addition in the release.
-On 1W boards like the Heltec V4.3, the Front End Module includes an external Low Noise Amplifier that improves receive sensitivity — but at a cost of up to 7.8mA of additional current draw.
+On 1W boards like the Heltec V4.3, the Front End Module includes an external Low Noise Amplifier that improves receive sensitivity.
+At a cost of up to 7.8 mA of additional current draw.

 EasySkyMesh 14.1 gives you direct CLI control over this: